bitfinexcom/bfx-report-electron/README.md

 ### Install

+Execute the following commands from the root directory of the project:

 - Install libraries.
-Once the project is cloned, execute the following commands from the root directory of the project:

 ```console
 npm install
 ```

-- Install dependcies and configured them:
+- Install dependcies and configured them.

 ```console
 npm run init